 Value-creating capacity is the capacity and ability to find meaning and create value that can contribute to the welfare of self and others in any situation.

 Value-creating global citizenship education is a pedagogical approach that develops learning for sustainable development based on an integrated view of life; engages with the values, interests, and beliefs of learners; and is founded on a trust in learners’ capacity to create value and meaning for self and others under any circumstances.

 Select Annotated Bibliography

-Consequently, this bibliography includes sample literature selected from existing and emerging scholarship related to these discussions.
+Consequently, my 2020 book offers sample literature selected from existing and emerging scholarship related to these discussions.
 This list, although not an exhaustive one, includes topics and materials that can help develop a critical approach to global learning; engage with alternative worldviews and paradigms; the influence of these on legal foundations and giving constitutional rights to Nature, Animals and Species; and develop a holistic and sustained engagement to global issues, such as, climate change and global pandemic.
 This list also includes a selection of references that aim to support teachers navigate through the challenging task of teaching controversial issues within the classroom in relation to these agendas.
 Recommended resources also offer a reflective and critical approach to the UNESCO-led initiatives of Education for Sustainable Development (ESD) and Global Citizenship Education (GCE).
 This list is for readers interested in using a value-creating approach to build a sustainable future and a global outlook through educational research, policy, and praxis.